Markemann1/TET4565_P1/ReadMe.txt

     To change the single scenario that is modelled, you need to change the " if num_scenario == 1
             S = [a number between 0 and 4]"

+    To change the number of cuts generated, you need to change the "list_of_guess" list of state variables